Château La Gaffelière - Saint-Emilion 1er Grand Cru Classé 2021

 About the estate:

-Ideally situated on the hillside that extends from Ausone and leads to Belair-Monange, La Gaffelière has undergone a gentle revolution over the past decade: on half of the 22 hectares, under the guidance of Alexandre Malet-Roquefort (whose family has been in Saint-Émilion since the 15th century), the vineyard layout has been optimized.
-Merlot vines are being uprooted and replaced with Cabernet Franc, which transitions from the sandy soils to the hillside.
-Its proportion is increasing and now accounts for up to 40% of the final blend.
+Ideally located on the hillside that extends from Ausone and leads to Belair-Monange, La Gaffelière has undergone a gentle revolution over the past decade: on half of its 22 hectares, under the guidance of Alexandre Malet-Roquefort (whose family has been in Saint-Émilion since the 15th century), the vineyard’s grape varieties have been better optimized.
+Merlot vines are being uprooted and replaced with Cabernet Franc, which is being planted on the hillside rather than in the sandy soil.
+Its proportion in the blend has increased, now accounting for up to 40% of the final blend.
 The results are compelling, yielding wines that are more complex and floral, while preserving the fruit and freshness.

 Guide Hachette des vins